gratiachristi95/idrivebackup/README.md

-Creating a GitHub README.md for a repository that provides Dockerfiles and a compose.yml to set up an environment for backing up files to IDrive using the CLI tool involves several steps.
-Here's a structured example:

 # IDrive Backup Environment Setup

 This repository provides a Docker-based solution to set up an environment for backing up files to IDrive using the IDrive CLI tool.
 This setup ensures that you can easily manage backups without needing to install the IDrive CLI directly on your host machine.